ricecake/plywood/README.md

 ========

-Plywood provides a simple web interface to store JSON objects that are in a tree format and then search on and retrieve information from that structure with simple HTTP Restful semantics.
+Plywood provides a simple web interface to store JSON objects that are tree structured and then search on and retrieve information from that structure with simple HTTP Restful semantics.